 Configuring the Server Database

 Logi JReport Server needs to read and write to a DBMS system to store information about the server and the reports and report versions.
 By default the DBMS is the 100% Java Apache Derby DBMS embedded in Logi JReport, which is provided only for testing and evaluation purposes.
 It can be easily changed to your preferred DBMS.
-These databases have been tested as supported for the server database: Apache Derby, HSQLDB, MySQL, MS SQL Server, IBM DB2, Oracle, Sybase, PostgreSQL, Informix, MariaDB, InterSystems Caché and EnterpriseDB (EDB).
+These databases have been tested as supported for the server database: Apache Derby, HSQLDB, MySQL, SQL Server, IBM DB2, Oracle, Sybase, PostgreSQL, Informix, MariaDB, InterSystems Caché and EnterpriseDB (EDB).

 Logi JReport Server supports connecting a DBMS to access its system data via JDBC.
 The JDBC configuration information is stored in the file dbconfig.xml located in